Resources

 HOPR Campus Bike Share: People living, studying, and working on campus have access to HOPR bikes for commuting on campus, running errands, and riding for fun.
 To get hoppin’, download the HOPR Transit App and choose a pass.

-In Part 1, you’ll learn some climate change terminology, what the Climate Emergency means, and how UBC is taking action in response to the climate crisis.
+You’ll learn some climate change terminology, what the Climate Emergency means, and how UBC is taking action in response to the climate crisis.

-In Part 2, you’ll be introduced to some incredible ways you can get involved in climate action and sustainability on the Vancouver/Point Grey campus through student groups, programs, and academic courses and degrees.
+You’ll be introduced to some incredible ways you can get involved in climate action and sustainability on the Vancouver/Point Grey campus through student groups, programs, and academic courses and degrees.

-Finally, Part 3 will help you grow your climate-conscious toolkit with tips, tricks and resources for how to reduce waste and energy use, as well as how to eat, commute, and purchase sustainably at UBC and beyond.
+Will help you grow your climate-conscious toolkit with tips, tricks and resources for how to reduce waste and energy use, as well as how to eat, commute, and purchase sustainably at UBC and beyond.

-We invite you to join UBC in taking climate action: Every step we take, no matter how big or small, will help us tackle climate change together.
+All students are welcome, from newcomers to this topic to seasoned climate and sustainability champions!
+Every step we take, no matter how big or small, will help us tackle climate change together!

 UBC hosts several wireless networks to support students, faculty and staff on campus and at partner institutions.
 Check out which one will work best for you and get connected!